 You’ll be required to sit and pass theory and practical training throughout your time with Coastguard

 Before you even get on the water, there’s a lot of training to be done first.
 In return for your time, you’ll be given world-class training at every step of your Coastguard journey.

 Every Coastguard volunteer must be able to complete a series of trainee modules before becoming operational.
 Typically, it takes trainees 12-18 months to become operational, although many have done it quicker.

 Being a volunteer of Coastguard is a major commitment, and one you might even risk your life for.
 You will need to be able to commit to training and duty rosters, and live within a certain radius of your chosen Unit.

-Thanks for making the first step!
-If you're ready to apply, you’ll first need to complete:
+If you're ready to apply, you’ll need to complete three forms: